GiuliaMantoan/GMantoan/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
 ---
 I am a Ph.D student in Econometrics at Warwick Business School.
 My research interests are in forecasting and macroeconomics.
 In particular, I study density forecasting, its combination, calibration and comunication.
 My supervisors are Prof. Ana Beatriz Galvao and Prof. James Mitchell.
 Before starting my Ph.D I did reseach in the private sector, working as Junior Economist at Prometeia SPA, and studied Economics at Ca’ Foscari Univeristy in Venice.

-I am currently organizing the PhD conference of the Royal Economic Society Conference that this year will be host by University of Warwick.
-For further information, please refer to the website of the Junior Symposium https://sites.google.com/site/resjunsym/home